lahvjal/exec-dash/docs/TOOLTIP-IMPLEMENTATION.md

 ---

+## 🔄 Recent Updates

+### **December 16, 2025 - Modal Conversion**
+- ✅ Converted hover tooltips to click-triggered modals
+- ✅ Centered modal positioning with backdrop overlay
+- ✅ Added ESC key and click-outside to close
+- ✅ Enhanced visual design with numbered sections
+- ✅ Improved content layout and spacing for modal format
+- ✅ Added body scroll lock when modal is open
+- ✅ Better mobile experience with larger touch targets

+---

 **Status:** ✅ Complete and ready for use!

-**All 26 KPIs now have informative tooltips with calculation details.** 🎉
+**All 26 KPIs now have informative click-to-open modals with detailed calculation information.** 🎉